seanox/aspect-js/manual/introduction.md

 manual implementation and declaration of events, interaction or synchronization is required.

-The [SiteMap](sitemap.md#sitemap) uses composites as [faces](sitemap.md#face)
+The [Routing](routing.md#routing) uses composites as [views](routing.md#view)
-for the primary projection of JavaScript objects (models), which means that they can be used as targets for virtual paths in the [face flow]( sitemap.md#face-flow), which has a direct influence on the visibility of the composites.
-When SiteMap is active, composites can be marked with the attribute [static](#static), which makes a composite permanently visible as a face regardless of virtual paths.
+for the primary projection of JavaScript objects (models), which means that they can be used as targets for paths in the [view flow](routing.md#view-flow), which has a direct influence on the visibility of the composites.
+When Routing is active, composites can be marked with the attribute [static](#static), which makes a composite permanently visible as a face regardless of paths.

 [Learn more](markup.md#composite)